osteele/osteele.com/docs/scripts-documentation.md

 1. Verify the repository exists and is public
 2. Check that the GitHub URL in the TTL file is correct
 3. Use `--dry-run` to see what the script detects

+#### Monorepo Issues

+**Contributions not updating:**
+- Make sure to use the `--contributions-only` flag for contributions to others' repos
+- Verify the path in the URL is correct (e.g., `/tree/main/extensions/arxiv`)
+- Check that your GITHUB_TOKEN is set for author filtering

+**Wrong dates for monorepo projects:**
+- The script fetches dates for the specific subdirectory, not the entire repo
+- If no commits are found for a path, check the path is correct
+- Use `--dry-run` to see what commits are being detected

+**"Skipping X contribution(s)" message:**
+- This is normal behavior - contributions are skipped by default
+- Use `scripts/update_projects.py dates --contributions-only` to update them

 ### Related Documentation